OgaPrecious/SQL-DATA-CLEANING-PROJECT/README.md

 * README.md — Overview and explanation of the cleaning process

 # ✅ Ideal for:
-Data analysts looking to practice real-world SQL data cleaning techniques on messy business data.
+Data analysts looking to practice real-world SQL data cleaning techniques on messy data.